ALAMEDA TCOM COLLABORATIVE

 3. Collaborate with other professionals that are serving the child.

-4. Consider how the identified needs in the CANS and ANSA assessment are related to each other
+4. Consider how the identified needs in the CANS assessment are related to each other

 1. Which needs are part of a coping response?